Carlisle in Cumberland County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected by Sisters of the Blessed Sacrament.

 Location.
 40° 11.971′ N, 77° 11.16′ W. Marker is in Carlisle, Pennsylvania, in Cumberland County.
-Marker is on Pomfret Street, on the right when traveling east.
+It is on Pomfret Street, on the right when traveling east.
 Marker is next to St. Patrick's Catholic Church.
 Touch for map.
 Marker is at or near this postal address: 140 E Pomfret Street, Carlisle PA 17013, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Bethel A.M.E.
+At least 8 other markers are within walking distance of this marker: Bethel A.M.E.
 Church (a few steps from this marker); Saint Patrick Church & Cemetery (within shouting distance of this marker); St. Patrick's Church (within shouting distance of this marker); Gen. William Irvine (about 600 feet away, measured in a direct line); Duncan-Stiles House (about 700 feet away); Gen. John Armstrong (about 700 feet away); Old Graveyard (about 700 feet away); Major General John Armstrong (1717-1795) (about 700 feet away).
 Touch for a list and map of all markers in Carlisle.

 Also see . . .
 Katharine Drexel.
 Wikipedia biography.
 (Submitted on July 6, 2020, by Larry Gertner of New York, New York.)